-The congregation of Calvary warmly welcomes you.
+The Calvary congregation warmly welcomes you.
 We look forward to greeting you personally and hope that this brief introduction will help you feel at ease when you visit.

 If this is your first time visiting Calvary Church, or for that matter, any Episcopal Church, you may want to check out the Episcopal Church’s Seekers Center to learn more about worship in the Episcopal Church.

-This service features more traditional “Elizabethan” language in a contemplative and intimate setting that features a cantor and traditional hymns.
-This service ends before 8:45 a.m. and many of the early morning worshipers gather for the parish breakfast which follows in the Mural Room.
+This service uses more traditional “Elizabethan” language in a contemplative and intimate setting with a cantor and traditional hymns.
+It ends before 8:45 a.m., and many early morning worshipers gather for the parish breakfast, which follows in the Mural Room. **There is no parish breakfast during our renovation.

-Faith formation classes are offered for adults, children, and youth on Sunday mornings following the 10 a.m. worship service.
-The Adult Christian Formation Committee (ACF), a lay-led group that seeks to nurture the faith and spiritual growth of the Calvary community through inspirational and challenging formation offerings for adults, plans classes for adults for both Sunday mornings and Wednesday evenings at Calvary.
+Faith formation classes are offered for adults, children, and youth on Sunday mornings following the 8 a.m. worship service.
+Calvary seeks to nurture the faith and spiritual growth of the Calvary community through inspirational and challenging formation offerings and plans classes for both Sunday mornings and Wednesday evenings at Calvary.
 Classes are led by clergy, lay volunteers, and guest speakers from local colleges, seminaries, churches, synagogues, and non-profit organizations.
 Sunday morning classes for children use Godly Play as its foundation, while youth focus on learning to interact as a community of faith and learning how faith shapes their daily lives.

 Calvary Episcopal Church is located at 102 North Second Street, at the corner of Second Street and Adams Avenue in downtown Memphis.